isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-cross-training-shoes-for-bad-knees.markdown

 - A customer with narrow feet complained that the shoe was too wide for them

 ### [4.
 Inov-8 Women's F-lite 235 V2 (W) Cross Trainer](https://www.amazon.com/dp/B073VS9652/?tag=p-policy-20)
-The Inov-8  F-lite 235 V2 sneakers are some of the best cross-training shoes for bad knees thanks to their comfort, support, and excellent shock absorption during intense workouts.
+The Inov-8 Â F-lite 235 V2 sneakers are some of the best cross-training shoes for bad knees thanks to their comfort, support, and excellent shock absorption during intense workouts.

 The Inov 235 V2 features a mesh upper thats lightweight and breathable.
 The upper utilizes the AdapterFit technology that conforms perfectly to your feet for more natural movements during intense, lateral, and medial motions.